molgenis/capice/README.md

 This is likely due to the fact that the Singularity image searches for shared memory, which is different for Windows style operating systems.
 This means that any and all multiprocessing parts of CAPICE will perform in single threaded mode.
 Other than that, CAPICE should work just fine.

+- I want to use the [standalone SpliceAI](https://github.com/Illumina/SpliceAI) instead of the VEP plugin, is this possible?

+We are investigating options to include the standalone SpliceAI since this requires a lot less resources for the precomputed scores that the VEP plugin uses.
+You could try to use it, but proceed at your own risk.

 ## Overview of code
 If you're lost in the code, a map can be